yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-tservers.md

 ## Verify health

 Make sure all YB-TServer servers are now working as expected by inspecting the INFO log.
-The default logs directory is always inside the first directory specified in the [`--fs_data_dirs`](../../../reference/configuration/yb-tserver/#fs-data-dirs) option.
+The default logs directory is always inside the first directory specified in the [`--fs_data_dirs`](../../../reference/configuration/yb-tserver/#fs-data-dirs) flag.

 You can do this as shown below.